 - In spring and summer, add a couple of pots of showy annuals near your front entrance.

-- In snowy areas, keep walks neatly cleared of snow and ice.
+- During the winter months, keep walks neatly cleared of snow and ice.

 - Check foundation, steps, walkways, walls and patios for cracks and deterioration, and fix any problem areas.

 - Remove and repaint any peeling paint on doors and windows.

 - Clean and align gutters.

 - Repair and replace loose or damaged roof shingles.

 - Repair and repaint loose siding and caulking.

 - Reseal old asphalt.